LyonsJourney/Network/README.md

-# Network Troubleshooting Skills Guide

-## Overview

-This guide provides a step-by-step approach to troubleshooting various technical issues.
-These skills are tailored for IT professionals and enthusiasts dealing with network, software, and hardware challenges.

-## Steps:

-### 1. Network Troubleshooting

-#### a.
-Check Physical Connections
-   - Ensure all cables are securely connected to the router and modem.
-   - Verify Wi-Fi connection on the correct network.

-#### b.
-Restart Your Router and Modem
-   - Power off both devices for 30 seconds.
-   - Power them back on and wait for a full restart.

-#### c.
-Check Network Status
-   - Verify network icon on your device for any warnings.
-   - Address any issues indicated.

-#### d.
-Update Network Drivers
-   - Keep drivers up to date to prevent connectivity issues.
-   - Update network adapters in the device manager.

-#### e.
-Run Network Troubleshooter (Windows)
-   - Navigate to Settings > Update & Security > Troubleshoot.
-   - Select "Internet Connections" and follow prompts.

-#### f.
-Check IP Configuration
-   - Open a command prompt and type `ipconfig` (Windows) or `ifconfig` (macOS/Linux).
-   - Ensure a valid IP address is assigned.

-#### g.
-DNS Settings
-   - Configure DNS settings correctly (e.g., Google's public DNS).

-#### h.
-Firewall and Security Software
-   - Temporarily disable firewall and antivirus to test connectivity.

-#### i.
-Check for Service Outages
-   - Contact your ISP to inquire about any service outages.

-#### j.
-Reset Network Settings
-   - Use the Network Reset option in Windows settings.

-### 2. Visual Display Issue

-#### a.
-Refresh the Network Icon
-   - Right-click on the network icon and select "Open Network & Internet settings."
-   - Click on "Status" and choose "Network reset."

-#### b.
-Restart Network Services
-   - Open a Command Prompt with administrative privileges.
-   - Run commands: `netsh winsock reset`, `netsh int ip reset`, `ipconfig /release`, `ipconfig /renew`.

-#### c.
-Check for System Updates
-   - Ensure the operating system is up to date.

-#### d.
-Check Proxy Settings
-   - Open Settings > Network & Internet > Proxy and turn off proxy settings.

-#### e.
-Check Firewall and Security Software
-   - Ensure firewall and security software are not blocking specific applications.

-#### f.
-Create a New User Profile
-   - Create a new user profile to isolate user-specific issues.

-#### g.
-Reinstall Network Adapter Driver
-   - Uninstall the network adapter in Device Manager and restart to reinstall.

-#### h.
-Check Group Policy Settings
-   - Open Group Policy Editor and ensure "Prohibit use of the Netsh tool" is not configured.

-### 3. GitHub Repository Structure

-- **README.md:** Main documentation file with an overview of troubleshooting skills.
-- **src/:** Source code directory (optional for scripts or tools used in troubleshooting).
-- **certifications/:** Folder containing certification details and achievements.
-- **education/:** Information about educational background.
-- **achievements/:** Notable achievements related to troubleshooting skills.

-## Contributing

-Feel free to contribute to enhance this troubleshooting guide.
-Follow the [Contributing Guidelines](CONTRIBUTING.md) to get started.

-## License
+# Essential Network Troubleshooting: A Practical Guide

+Welcome to the Essential Network Troubleshooting guide, a practical handbook designed to empower individuals with the skills needed to troubleshoot and conquer a variety of network issues.
+Whether you're a seasoned professional or just starting your journey, this guide provides a detailed walkthrough that speaks to everyone's experience.

+## Network Troubleshooting

+### 1. Physical Connectivity Check

+#### Step 1: Inspect Cables
+- Examine the physical connections of Ethernet cables to the router and modem.
+- Ensure cables are securely plugged into the correct ports.

+#### Step 2: Wireless Connection Check
+- Verify that your device is connected to the correct Wi-Fi network.
+- If using Wi-Fi, ensure there's a strong signal and no interference.

+### 2. Restart Your Router and Modem

+#### Step 1: Power Off
+- Locate the power buttons on your router and modem.
+- Turn off both devices and wait for 30 seconds.

+#### Step 2: Power On
+- Power on the modem first, allowing it to fully initialize.
+- Once the modem is ready, power on the router.

+### 3. Network Status Check

+#### Step 1: Observe Network Icon
+- Look for the network icon on your device (usually in the system tray).
+- Check for any warnings, exclamation marks, or limited connectivity signs.

+#### Step 2: Resolve Indicated Issues
+- If warnings are present, troubleshoot using built-in tools or follow specific error messages.
+- Resolve issues indicated by the operating system.

+### 4. Update Network Drivers

+#### Step 1: Open Device Manager
+- Right-click on the Start button and select "Device Manager."
+- Locate the "Network adapters" section.

+#### Step 2: Update Drivers
+- Right-click on your network adapter and select "Update driver."
+- Choose to search automatically for updated driver software.

+### 5. Run Network Troubleshooter (Windows)

+#### Step 1: Access Troubleshoot Settings
+- Open Windows Settings and navigate to "Update & Security."
+- Select "Troubleshoot" from the left sidebar.

+#### Step 2: Run Internet Connections Troubleshooter
+- Click on "Internet Connections" and follow the on-screen prompts to run the troubleshooter.
+- Review the troubleshooter's recommendations and apply suggested fixes.

+### ...

+(Continue with the remaining steps)

+## Structuring Your Troubleshooting Journey

+- **Documentation:** Keep a log of issues, solutions, and configurations.
+- **Continuous Learning:** Stay updated with online resources, forums, and community discussions.
+- **Community Support:** Engage with forums and seek advice from experienced professionals.

+## Contributing and License

+Feel free to contribute to enhancing this troubleshooting guide.
+Refer to the [Contributing Guidelines](CONTRIBUTING.md) to get started.

 This troubleshooting guide is licensed under the [MIT License](LICENSE).
+Your journey to mastering troubleshooting begins here.
+Happy debugging!